Global Builders – Puerto Rico

 - 1:00 p.m. – 4:00 p.m. – Continue building

-- 4:00 p.m. – Evening free for dinner and relaxation (Exact schedules can be discussed and set depending on the team’s preferences and length of stay.)
+- 4:00 p.m. – Evening free for dinner and relaxation (Exact schedules can be discussed depending on the team’s preferences and length of stay.)

 We are focusing on making repairs to existing homes that have been badly damaged by the hurricane.
-That will mainly entail repairs to doors, windows, outside structure of homes, roofing, cement mixing, and other jobs of that nature.
+That will mainly entail repairs to doors, windows, outside structure of homes, roofing, cement mixing, scraping, painting, and other jobs of that nature.
 We will provide necessary tools, but as with most build sites, it never hurts to bring a few small hand tools with you.
 Keep in mind that multiple teams often work on the same project, so be prepared to jump in at any point of the build: whether that’s at the start breaking down crumbling roofs or at the end putting on the last touches of paint.

 Groups will be staying in homes generously lent for our use.
 Most volunteers will be sleeping on cots, but a lucky few will be able to use the beds available in one of the houses.
-There is a library/community center in town that can occasionally host teams and has WiFi.
+There is a library/community center in town that can occasionally host larger teams and has WiFi.
 Food will be wonderfully prepared by locals in Calzada.
 For those wanting more upscale accommodations, there is a hotel about 20 minutes away in Maunabo.
 Lodging at the Parador MaunaCaribe is admittedly more expensive, but teams stay right on the beach and breakfast and dinner are provided by the hotel.

 With the beautiful scenery all around, finding something to do for R&R is not a hard thing to do.
 Trips outside of Maunabo or to places with entry fees will have extra costs that are normally passed along to the teams.
 Your team leader or the Fuller Center host will make these clear ahead of time.